Battle Looms in Ukraine's East, Washington Commits to Weapons Supply

 "We're going to get Ukraine the weapons it needs to beat back the Russians to stop them from taking more cities and towns."

-In extracts from an interview with CBS's "60 Minutes" Zelenskiy said he had confidence in his own armed forces but "unfortunately I don't have the confidence that we will be receiving everything we need" from the United States.
+In extracts from an interview with CBS's "60 Minutes," Zelenskyy said he had confidence in his own armed forces but "unfortunately, I don't have the confidence that we will be receiving everything we need" from the United States.

-Zelenskiy said earlier on Twitter he had spoken on the phone with German Chancellor Olaf Scholz about additional sanctions, as well as more defense and financial support for his country.
-Zelenskiy also discussed with Ukrainian officials Kyiv's proposals for a new package of EU sanctions, his office said.
+Zelenskyy said earlier on Twitter he had spoken on the phone with German Chancellor Olaf Scholz about additional sanctions, as well as more defense and financial support for his country.
+Zelenskyy also discussed with Ukrainian officials Kyiv's proposals for a new package of EU sanctions, his office said.

-In a video address late on Saturday, Zelenskiy renewed his appeal for a total ban on Russian energy products and more weapons for Ukraine.
+In a video address late on Saturday, Zelenskyy renewed his appeal for a total ban on Russian energy products and more weapons for Ukraine.

 The EU on Friday banned Russian coal imports among other products, but has yet to touch oil and gas imports from Russia.